yoolk/has_qrcode/README.md

 # HasQrcode

 This gem provides qrcode support to your active_record models.
 It allows people to generate qrcode images and store them on filesystem or s3.
 It uses `mini_magick` gem as its dependency.
-This means that you must install ImageMagick in your system.
+This means that you must install ImageMagick on your system.

 ## Installation